splaisan/GenomicConsensus/doc/VariantCallerFunctionalSpecification.rst

 Chemistry specificity
 ---------------------

-The Quiver algorithm parameters are trained per-chemistry.
+The Quiver and Arrow algorithm parameters are trained per-chemistry.
-SMRTanalysis software loads metadata into the `cmp.h5` to indicate the chemistry used per movie.
-Quiver sees this table and automatically chooses the appropriate parameter set to use.
-This selection can be overriden by a command line flag.
+Quiver and Arrow identify the sequencing chemistry used for each run by looking at metadata contained in the data file (the input BAM or cmp.h5 file).
+This behavior can be overriden by a command line flag.

-When multiple chemistries are represented in the reads in a `cmp.h5`, Quiver will model each read appropriately using the parameter set for its chemistry, thus yielding optimal results.
+When multiple chemistries are represented in the reads in the input file, Quiver/Arrow will model each read appropriately using the parameter set for its chemistry, thus yielding optimal results.

 Performance Requirements
 ------------------------

-``variantCaller.py`` performs variant calling in parallel using multiple processes.
+``variantCaller`` performs variant calling in parallel using multiple processes.
 Work splitting and inter-process communication are handled using the Python ``multiprocessing`` module.
 Work can be split among an arbitrary number of processes (using the ``-j`` command-line flag), but for best